 - a.
 The Advance Pilot and Crew Chief will normally arrive at your show site 1 day before the rest of the team.
 The show center marker and the bomb burst marker must be in place prior to their arrival. - b.
 Please inform the ATC controlling agency that Thunderbird 8 will survey the entire airfield upon arrival.
 This will consist of several passes down the runway and/or show line at low altitude, as well as low altitude passes perpendicular to the runway or show line.
 The arrival survey is to check the accuracy of the placement of the show center and bomb burst markers, as well as any obstructions within 5 miles of the show center.
 Due to the low altitude survey requirement, ensure the FAA waiver includes Thunderbird #8's arrival and survey times. - c.
 Landing Thunderbird 8 will conduct a "Thunderbird Pitch" prior to landing.
 Expect the approach at a minimum of 300 feet over the approach end of the runway.
-At mid-field the aircraft pitches up to downwind. - d.
+At mid-field the aircraft pitches up to 1500' AGL downwind. - d.
 After landing, the Advance Pilot will taxi to the assigned parking area and should be marshaled into the parking area.
-Please ensure the taxi route has been FOD swept and an F-16 ladder/maintenance stand is available. - e.
-Please have one sedan and a minivan from the vehicle request for the Advance Pilot and Crew Chief near the aircraft for their use.
+Please ensure the taxi route has been FOD swept, and an F-16 ladder/maintenance stand is available.
+To the max extent possible, please park Thunderbird #8 at LEPER (spare aircraft location). - e.
+Please have one sedan and a full-sized SUV/minivan from the vehicle request for the Advance Pilot and Crew Chief near the aircraft for their use.
 After securing the aircraft, they will complete essential details, to include: - (1) Inspecting and painting the F-16 parking area.
 Please have 1 can of red and 1 can of white spray paint available.
-Please no sprav 'chalk' or 'puffy' sprav paint. - (2) Verifying the location of the show markers. - (3) Examining the briefing room and maintenance hangar. - (4) Inventorying and inspecting the maintenance equipment and vehicles.
+Please no spray 'chalk' or 'puffy' spray paint. - (2) Verifying the location of the show markers. - (3) Examining the briefing room and maintenance hangar. - (4) Inventorying and inspecting the maintenance equipment and vehicles.